Skip to content

 Comment lines are counted based on language-specific comment syntax:

-• JavaScript/TypeScript: comment, html_comment
+• JavaScript/TypeScript/TSX: comment, html_comment

 • Java: block_comment, line_comment